DNS Server and Query Types Explained

 There are two types of DNS queries: recursive and non-recursive.

-In a recursive query, the request sender device asks the request receiver device to resolve a name on its behalf.
-Usually, it is used to transfer the workload of the name resolution process from the sender device to the receiver device.
-End devices use this query to request the resolver system to translate names for them.
+In a recursive query, the request sender device asks the receiver device to resolve a name on its behalf.
+Usually, administrators use it to transfer the workload of the name resolution process from the sender device to the receiver device.
+End devices use this query to request the resolver system to translate names on their behalf.

 Caching-only DNS server

 A caching-only DNS server is a resolver system.
 It does not store zone files.
-But it stores information about the DNS servers it can use to resolve names.
+It only stores information about the DNS servers it can use to resolve names.
 It accepts recursive requests from clients, contacts all configured DNS servers using non-recursive queries in a sequence until it gets the answer to each request, stores the answer in the cache, and replies to the requester clients.

 Since it stores answers in the cache and uses them to resolve names, it is called a caching-only DNS server.